How To Choose a Domain Name For Your Blog? This is the first question that comes to mind when you are planning to start your own website.

 When I started blogging, I purchased my domains through Bluehost.
-But I would always recommend you to buy hosting and domain names from the same provider for easy integration.
+But I would always recommend you buy hosting and domain names from the same provider for easy integration.

 But if you are getting a better domain name and hosting deals from two different providers then you should grab it.
 But before that, you must know how to update name servers to link to different hosting providers.

-4 Tools For Selecting Better Domain Name
+4 Tools For Selecting a Better Domain Name

 Still, stuck on picking your domain?
 Try some of these tools for ideas: